Boardman-Josephine Markovich, 92, passed away peacefully Tuesday, May 5, 2020 at Beeghly Oaks Skilled Nursing Center of an age-related illness.

 In addition to her parents and husband, she was preceded in death by two sisters, Catherine "Tina" Marzano and Marion Francis and her nephew Joseph Marzano.

 We, her daughters, would like to express our extreme gratitude to the staff, nurses, and caregivers at Beeghly Oaks where Mom spent her last five years.
 The entire staff treated Mom and us with kindness and friendship.
 They laughed with us and sometimes cried with us.
 Mom truly enjoyed the music programs, the cupcakes, cookies, and popcorn, sometimes the bingo games, and the many residents she shared her time with.
 Our special thanks to Linda at the front desk, nurses Melissa and Sabrina, supervisor Suzanne and caregivers Donna, Robin, Angel, Randy, and especially Brenda, whom Mom often thought of as her "third daughter."
 We will truly miss each of you.

 Although our sadness to lose her is overwhelming, we find comfort in knowing Mom is now at peace with God and reunited with our Dad, our Grandparents, and our aunts and uncles who have crossed over before her.

 Prior to the COVID-19 Pandemic, Mom requested no calling hours.
 A private family service was held on Monday, May 11, 2020.
 Pastor Jerry Hunt presided.
 She was laid to rest next to our Dad at Lake Park Cemetery.

 Donations in her memory can be made to Legacy Dog Rescue, PO Box 3643, Youngstown, Ohio 44513.

 Arrangements were handled by the Davis-Becker Funeral Home, Boardman.
 Please visit www.beckerobits.com to send condolences.

-To send flowers to the family or plant a tree in memory of Josephine Markovich, please visit our floral store.
+To send flowers to Josephine's family, please visit our floral store.